catjacks38/ImageSteganography/README.md

 ### If the image uses the "LSBEncode" method:
 Run this command:

-Windows: `ImageSteganography.exe --method LSBDecode --input <the path to the image you want to decode> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`

-Linux: `./ImageSteganography --method LSBDecode --input <the path to the image you want to decode> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`
+`ImageSteganography --method LSBDecode --input <the path to the image you want to decode> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`

 ### If the image uses the "dataToChannel" method:
 Run this command:

-Windows: `ImageSteganography.exe --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`

-Linux: `./ImageSteganography --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`
+`ImageSteganography --method channelToData --input <the path to the image you want to decode> --channel <channel where the data was encoded into> <path to the decoded data that will be saved>`

 ### If the image uses the "LSBCEncode" method:
 Run this command:

-Windows: `ImageSteganography.exe --method LSBDecode --input <the path to the image you want to decode> --channel <channel where the data was encoded into> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`

-Linux: `./ImageSteganography --method LSBDecode --input <the path to the image you want to decode> --channel <channel where the data was encoded into> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`
+`ImageSteganography --method LSBDecode --input <the path to the image you want to decode> --channel <channel where the data was encoded into> --LSBMode <the LSBMode of the encoded data> <path to the decoded data that will be saved>`